-"Then God said, 'Let the waters teem with swarms of living souls (soul-nehpheshs), and let birds fly above the earth in the open expanse of the heavens.'
-And God created the great sea monsters, and every living soul (soul-nehphesh) that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
+"Then God said, 'Let the waters teem with swarms of living souls (nehpheshs-mortal beings), and let birds fly above the earth in the open expanse of the heavens.'
+And God created the great sea monsters, and every living soul (nehphesh-mortal beings) that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
 And God blessed them, saying, 'Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.'
 And there was evening and there was morning, a fifth day.
-Then God said, 'Let the earth bring forth living souls (soulnehpheshs) after their kind: cattle and creeping thing and beasts of the earth after their kind'; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (soul-nehphesh), I have given every green herb for meat" (Genesis 1:20-30).
-"Living creatures" (soul-nehphesh) is used to describe all living things on earth, people, animals, birds, and fish, not eternal life or some immaterial invisible part of a person that is eternal.
-If a person being a soul (nehphesh-a living being) makes that person be either immortal or in the image of God, then it makes animals, birds, and fish being a soul (nehphesh-a living being) also be immortal and in the image of God.
+Then God said, 'Let the earth bring forth living souls (nehpheshs-mortal beings) after their kind: cattle and creeping thing and beasts of the earth after their kind'; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (nehpheshs-mortal beings) I have given every green herb for meat" (Genesis 1:20-30).
+"Living creatures" (nehpheshs-mortal beings) is used to describe all living things on earth, people, animals, birds, and fish, not eternal life or some immaterial invisible something that is in a person that is now eternal.
+If a person being a soul (nehphesh-a living being) makes that person be either immortal or in the image of God, then it makes animals, birds, and fish have a immortal soul in them and be in the image of God.

-- (5) Genesis 2:7 "A living soul" (soul-nehphesh, used referring to a person, Strong's Hebrew word #5315-"a breathing creature") The first time the King James Version translated nehphesh into "soul," most other translations did not agree with it, not even the New King James Version.
-"Man became a living being" New King James Version. - "A living creature" (nehphesh) Genesis 1:20 - "A living creature" (nehphesh) Genesis 1:21 - "A living creature" (nehphesh) Genesis 1:24 - "Wherein there is life" (nehphesh) Genesis 1:30 - "A living soul" (nehphesh) Genesis 2:7 "Man became a living being" New King James Version - It is obvious that the translators of the King James Version translated according to a preconceived opinion in an attempt make persons have immortality but keep animals from having souls; they made a distinction in animals and men, a distinction that dose not exist in the Hebrew Bible. - Genesis 2:7 Man became: - "A living soul" King James Version

-- "A living being" New King James Version, American Standard Version, New American Standard Version, Revised Standard Version, New Revised Standard Version, New International Version, Amplified Version, The New American Bible. - "A living person" New Century Version, The Living Bible, New Living Translation - "A living creature" The Revised English Bible, Young's Literal Translation. - "Life" Contemporary English Version
+- (5) Genesis 2:7 "A living soul" (nehphesh-a living being, used referring to a person, Strong's Hebrew word #5315-"a breathing creature") The first time the King James Version translated nehphesh into "soul," most other translations did not agree with it, not even the New King James Version.
+"Man became a living being" New King James Version. - "A living creature" (nehphesh-a mortal being) Genesis 1:20 - "A living creature" (nehphesh-a mortal being) Genesis 1:21 - "A living creature" (nehphesh-a mortal being) Genesis 1:24 - "Wherein there is life" (nehphesh-mortal being) Genesis 1:30 - "A living soul" (nehphesh) Genesis 2:7 "Man became a living being" New King James Version - It is obvious that the translators of the King James Version translated according to a preconceived opinion in an attempt make persons have immortality but keep animals from having souls; they made a distinction in animals and men, a distinction that dose not exist in the Hebrew Bible. - Genesis 2:7 Man became: - "A living soul" King James Version - "A living being" New King James Version, American Standard Version, New American Standard Version, Revised Standard Version, New Revised Standard Version, New International Version, Amplified Version, The New American Bible. - "A living person" New Century Version, The Living Bible, New Living Translation - "A living creature" The Revised English Bible, Young's Literal Translation. - "Life" Contemporary English Version